Have your wedding at William Peace University!

 - Housekeeping to clean the facilities before and after both the rehearsal and wedding;

-- Facilities maintenance to provide appropriate climate control to the season (Chapel) and routine facility maintenance and groundskeeping needs (especially for Gaddy Garden);
+- Facilities to provide appropriate climate control to the season (Chapel) and routine facility maintenance and grounds keeping needs;

 Public Safety to provide access to the facilities, and assist wedding party members and guests

 with directions to the Chapel or Garden; and